Using explosive percolation in analysis of real-world networks: Introduction

 While explosive percolation has triggered a considerable amount of theoretical and simulation work, its application to real-world networks or processes has been limited~\cite{Rozenfeld10}.
-The topological characteristics of real-world networks are far from those of regular or random model graphs~\cite{Newman06a}, such as high clustering, degree correlations, community structure, and weight-topology correlations.
-Such features play a role in the characteristics of classical percolation and has earlier been successfully applied to investigate real-world network structure.
-We can ask if they also play a crucial role in explosive percolation, and if monitoring the percolation process itself yields important information on network structure.
-The purpose of the present Letter is to answer these questions.
-As a pre-requisite, we establish that proper link addition rules yield explosive percolation transitions when applied on real-world networks.
-However, this depends both on network structure and details of the evolution rules.
+The topological characteristics of real-world networks, such as high clustering, degree correlations, community structure, and weight-topology correlations, are far from those of regular or random model graphs~\cite{Newman06a}.
+Such features play a role in the characteristics of classical percolation that has earlier been successfully applied to investigate real-world network structure.
+Here we ask if they also play a crucial role in explosive percolation, and if monitoring the percolation process itself yields important information about the network structure.
+As a pre-requisite, we establish that proper link addition rules yield explosive percolation transitions when applied to real-world networks.
+However, this depends both on the network structure and the details of the evolution rules.